doganparlak/doganparlak.github.io/_pages/projects.md

 ### ETH Zurich, Soccer Analytics

 We analyzed EURO 2020 semi-final match Italy against Spain.
 Various analysis techniques regarding players’ movement, passing, shooting, in-game and end-of-game match probabilities, set-pieces, player valuations, ratings were examined.
-Results of these analysis were collected in a match report based on the event data obtained from Statsbomb, and the tracking data obtained from UEFA was generated.
+Results of these analyses were collected in a match report based on the event data obtained from Statsbomb, and the tracking data obtained from UEFA was generated.

 [Report](/files/soccer_analytics.html)